Starting off Right

 - Do not rub, scratch or pick at the tattoo.

-- Do not expose the tattoo to direct sunlight, swim or soak in a sauna, steam bath or bathtub for two weeks.
+- Do not expose the tattoo to direct sunlight, swim or soak in a sauna, steam in a bathtub or hot tub for two weeks.

 - Be sure clothing touching your tattoo is clean and soft.